-TDS u/s 194J needs to be deducted by deductor other than an individual or an HUF, @ 10% on any amount paid or payable to any which is in excess of Rs.
+TDS u/s 194J needs to be deducted by a deductor other than an individual or a HUF (not liable to tax audit) @ 10% on any amount paid or payable to any person which is in excess of Rs.
 30,000 as:

 - Fees for professional services

 - Fees for technical services

 - Any remuneration or fees or commission by whatever name called paid to a director ( other than salary)